sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="features"></a>
 # 2. Feature Set

 The GIZMO code is a flexible, massively parallel, multi-purpose fluid dynamics + gravity code.

-Some (not all!) current features (with their status) include:
+Some (not all!) current physics include:

-(1) Hydrodynamics using any of several fundamentally different methods (Lagrangian finite-element mesh-free Godunov schemes, smoothed particle hydrodynamics both 'traditional' and 'modern', and experimental moving-mesh techniques)
++ **Hydrodynamics** using any of several fundamentally different methods (e.g. new Lagrangian finite-element Godunov schemes, or various "flavors" of smoothed particle hydrodynamics).

-(2) Ideal and non-ideal Magneto-hydrodynamics (fully implemented for all methods in the code), including Ohmic resistivity, ambipolar diffusion, and the Hall effect.
++ **Ideal and non-ideal magneto-hydrodynamics (MHD)**, including Ohmic resistivity, ambipolar diffusion, and the Hall effect.
+Coefficients can be set by-hand or calculated self-consistently from the code chemistry.

-(3) Anisotropic conduction and viscosity ("real" Navier-Stokes or Spitzer-Braginskii conduction and viscosity solved explicitly, with dynamically calculated coefficients; the correct anisotropic, field-parallel formulation of these is used if MHD is active)

-(4) Turbulent eddy diffusion (Smagorinski eddy diffusion model for grid-scale turbulence)

-(5) Radiative heating+cooling (photo-ionization, photo-electric, dust, Compton, Brehmstrahhlung, recombination, fine structure, molecular, species-by-species metal line cooling; these can be followed in both optically-thin and thick limits)
++ **Radiative heating and cooling**, including pre-built libraries with photo-ionization, photo-electric, dust, Compton, Brehmstrahhlung, recombination, fine structure, molecular, species-by-species metal line cooling, or hooks for popular external chemistry and cooling libraries.

++ **Star formation and stellar feedback** on galactic scales (appropriate for galaxy-formation or ISM studies) or individual-star scales (appropriate for IMF studies or individual proto-stellar disk/planet formation simulations), including conversion of gas into sink particles according to various user-defined criteria (e.g. density, self-gravity, molecular thresholds).
+This includes mass return and feedback with resolved mass, metal, and energy input into the surrounding ISM, or various popular "sub-grid" galactic wind models.
+Individual-star formation models include proto-stellar and pre-main-sequence evolution tracks and accretion models.

++ **Black holes** including on-the-fly formation and seeding with user-defined criteria (based on local or group properties), mergers, growth via various sub-grid accretion models (with or without models for an un-resolved accretion disk), or via explicitly resolved gravitational capture, and "feedback" in the form of heating, outflows, radiation, or jets, scaled with the accretion rates.

++ **Elastic and plastic dynamics**, with support for arbitrary Tillotson-type equations-of-state for solid, liquid, or vapor media, negative-pressure media, anisotropic deviatoric stresses and plasticity, von Mises-type yield models for plasticity, and various pre-defined material properties.

++ **Arbitrary equations-of-state (EOSs)**, including support for trivially-specifiable modular EOSs, multi-fluid systems, and pre-programmed EOSs for stellar systems or degenerate objects (Helmholtz-type EOSs), as well as solid/liquid/vapor mixtures (Tillotson-type EOSs).

++ **Sink Particles**, with dynamical accretion and formation properties, and user-specified formation conditions from local gas or group properties.

++ **Anisotropic conduction and viscosity**, i.e. "real" Navier-Stokes or fully-anisotropic Spitzer-Braginskii conduction and viscosity, with dynamically calculated or arbitrarily chosen coefficients.

-(6) Dust-gas mixtures (aerodynamically coupled "fluids" of dust-grains).
-The treatment is flexible and can handle both sub and super-sonic cases, compressible fluids, grain-gas back-reaction, and grain-grain collisions, with arbitrary dust drag laws (Epstein, Stokes, Coulomb drag) and Lorentz forces on charged grains.
++ **Dust-gas mixtures**, e.g. aerodynamically coupled grains or other particles.
+The treatment is flexible and can handle both sub and super-sonic cases, compressible fluids, and grain-gas back-reaction, with arbitrary dust drag laws (Epstein, Stokes, Coulomb drag) and Lorentz forces on charged grains from magnetic fields.

-(7) Self-gravity for arbitrary geometries and boundary conditions is handled with a flexible, fast tree-code, with the option for a particle-mesh solver for large-scale cosmological simulations.
-N-body (collisionless) particles are trivially supported.
-Fully adaptive gravitational softenings are supported for all fluids and particle types.
-If desired, arbitrary analytic potentials/forces can be added trivially by writing a single function in the pre-existing module.
++ **Self-gravity** for arbitrary geometries and boundary conditions, with fully-adaptive Lagrangian gravitational softenings for all fluids and particle types.
+Arbitrary analytic potentials can be added trivially.

-(8) Periodic, fixed, or reflecting boundary conditions are supported.
-One, two, or three dimensional calculations are supported for hydrodynamics.
-Shearing sheets, boxes, and stratified shearing-sheet simulations are also supported.
-Both the appropriate boundary conditions and source terms are included.

-(9) Cosmological integration (large-volume cosmological simulations and "zoom-ins" both supported).

-(10) Arbitrary gas and degenerate matter equations of state, with equations of state for solid bodies and impact simulations as well as stars, white dwarfs, and neutron stars (arbitrary polytropes are also trivially specified, as are multi-fluid mixtures.
-More complicated degenerate, stellar, and solid equations of state are also handled with a variety of degrees of complexity).

-(11) Self-interacting dark matter and multi-species (mixed) dark matter physics are supported, with arbitrary (specify-able) cross sections.
-Scalar field gravity (imported from GADGET) is also supported.

-(12) Cosmological integrations with time-dependent (arbitrarily complex/tabulated) dark energy equations of state, arbitrary behavior of the Hubble constant or gravitational constant as a function of time.

-(13) Sub-grid "single-star" sink particles, with individual stellar accretion, proto-stellar evolution, and both proto-stellar and main sequence evolution and feedback physics including radiation (infrared and ionizing), protostellar jets, stellar winds, supernovae, and more.
-Suitable for single star, planet, proto-stellar, initial mass function and small star cluster scale simulations.

-(14) Star formation on galactic or sub-galactic scales: conversion of gas into stars or sink particles according to arbitrary star formation laws.
-These represent stellar populations, suitable for massive star cluster, galaxy, or cosmological large-volume calculations.

-(15) Feedback from stars: injection of mass, metals, energy, momentum, etc. from SNe, stellar winds, stellar radiation, etc. Different groups have implemented different physics: for example the FIRE physics, or the models from Springel+Hernquist and Dave et al. (in which winds are kicked out of galaxies and the ISM is studied using a parameterized "effective equation of state") can be enabled (for example to compare to the results from AREPO and the Illustris or EAGLE projects, which use these models).
++ **Turbulent eddy diffusion** of passive scalars and dynamical quantities (Smagorinski diffusion for subgrid-scale turbulence).

++ **Shearing boxes** (stratified or unstratified), **"large-eddy simulations"** (driven turbulent boxes with arbitrarily specify-able compressible/solenoidal driving properties), **periodic** (cubical or irregular), **open**, or **reflecting** boundary conditions are also supported, and can be mixed-and-matched along different axes.
+One, two, or three-dimensional calculations are supported.

++ **Cosmological integrations** (both large-volume and "zoom-in" cosmological simulations), with support for **"non-standard" cosmological models** including dynamical dark energy equations-of-state, arbitrary user-specified expansion histories (time-dependent Hubble constants), or time-dependent gravitational constants.

++ **Group-finding**, run on-the-fly, for arbitrary combinations of "target" species (e.g. halo or galaxy or cluster-finding).

++ **Particle splitting/merging** according to arbitrary user-defined criteria, to allow for super-Lagrangian "hyper-refinement" in some simulations.

-(16) Separately tracked passive scalar fields (e.g. metals and arbitrary tracer species).
++ **Passive scalar** fields (e.g. metals and arbitrary tracer species) are followed.
 These can be included in arbitrary numbers with simple modular functions for their injection.
-Currently, R-process enrichment and abundances are one such set.
+For example, R-process enrichment and abundances are one such set.

-(17) Black holes: on-the-fly formation/seeding, growth via various accretion models, and feedback in the form of radiation, accretion disk winds, jets, "bubbles", etc. Sub-grid accretion disk prescriptions or explicit capture of gas for sufficiently high-resolution simulations are both available.
-Dynamical friction forces can be explicitly added, or followed self-consistently.
-BH-BH mergers are supported and tracked.
++ **Self-interacting dark matter and scalar-field gravity** with multi-species (mixed) dark matter physics are supported, with arbitrary (specify-able) cross sections or screening properties.

-(18) Cosmic ray physics on ISM, single-cloud or SNe, sub-galactic through cosmological scales.
++ **Cosmic ray** physics on ISM, single-cloud or SNe, sub-galactic through cosmological scales.
 This includes injection via stars and SNe, MHD-dependent transport via advection, diffusion, and streaming (both isotropic and anisotropic, magnetic-field dependent terms), adiabatic heating/cooling, and catastrophic and coulomb losses and subsequent gas heating.

-(19) On-the-fly halo or group finding, for arbitrary combinations of 'target' species.
-Subhalo finding compatible with SUBFIND.

-(20) On-the-fly radiation transport and radiation hydrodynamics using any of several methods: the LEBRON (locally-extincted background radiation in optically-thin networks) approximation, the M1 (1st-moment), flux-limited diffusion (FLD), or optically thin variable eddington tensor (OTVET) approximations.
++ **Radiation hydrodynamics** using any of several methods: the LEBRON (locally-extincted background radiation in optically-thin networks) approximation, the M1 (1st-moment), flux-limited diffusion (FLD), or optically thin variable eddington tensor (OTVET) approximations.
 Arbitrary, modular combinations of wavebands are implemented and can be mixed-and-matched.
 Full radiation pressure, radiative coupling to ionization and heating/cooling networks are implemented.

-(21) Turbulent box 'stirring' or 'large eddy simulations' with arbitrarily specified stirring Mach numbers, ratios of compressible to solenoidal forces, driving scales, and driving power spectra, are fully supported in any number of dimensions.

-(22) Nuclear reaction networks for explosions/SNe/etc (mostly in place; needs debugging).

-(23) Special relativistic MHD (early development stages, not in current repository code).

-(24) Particle splitting+merging: particles can be on-the-fly split and merged according to any arbitrary desired criteria.
-This is done in a fully-conservative manner.

-(25) HDF5 (or binary) snapshots, as well as on-the-fly full restarts for the simulations.

-(26) Hybrid OPENMP/MPI architecture, together with many optimizations to the domain decomposition, allow for flexible, massively parallel performance.

 <a name="features-private"></a>
 ## Important Notes on Public vs. Proprietary Code

-If you're using the public version of the code, several of these features will not be available (and many of the detailed descriptions of these features, which follow in this guide, will not apply to you).
-The public version is provided for purposes of code testing, development, comparison, and education, as well as a wide range of interesting physics problems which require (magneto)hydrodynamics+gravity.
-However it does not include several of the added physics above.
-The reasons are that (1) some of these features are designed for very specific problems, and not designed to be used as a 'black box' (e.g. they are not built to safely compile in a modular way, as required of all code pushed to the public version); (2) some are actively in development and not yet de-bugged (these may be incorporated in public code once they are tested); and (2) many have been developed not by me, but by other collaborators and peers, and they would prefer these modules are not made public at this time.
-If you want to use some of these physics, please contact me directly.
+The public version of the code has full functionality for the "core" physics in **GIZMO**, including almost all physics listed above.
+This is intended for a wide range of science applications, as well as learning, testing, and code methods studies.
+A few modules are not yet in the public code (i.e. they are only present in the development code, which is not public).
+Usually, this is because they are in active development and not yet de-bugged or tested at the level required for use "out of the box" -- those modules will be made public as soon as this stage is reached.
+In some cases, however, it is because a module involves proprietary code developed by others with their own collaboration policies, which must be respected.

-Access to the development code, however, *DOES NOT* imply permission to use any modules identified as proprietary either in the README or User Guide or Template\_Config.sh (code description).
+If you wish to contribute to the active code development or new physics, first read the use policies below, and then contact me directly.
+Access to the development code, however, *DOES NOT* imply permission to use any modules identified as proprietary either in the README or User Guide or `Template_Config.sh` file.
 These are modules being actively developed or used by their original authors to finish PhD theses and related projects.
 For example, the set of modules identified as part of the FIRE project are specifically developed by a collaboration which has its own authorship and collaboration policies (akin to many observational collaborations).
 I (PFH) do not have sole authority (even though I am a member of that collaboration) to grant anyone permission to use those parts of the code.
 If in doubt about whether use of a given module is permitted, *ask*.

 Permission to access and use the development code, and any modules therein, is *not transferrable*.
 If you have postdocs/students/collaborators, they must request permission as well.
 You should not distribute copies of the development code.
 If you move on from the original project for which permissions were granted, you must re-request permissions.
 Permission is granted only for the originally specified use purposes.